×

-20 Korean Slang Words to Get You Speaking Like a Native
+20 Popular Korean Slang Words

-That means you’ve gotta talk to native speakers like you’re one of them.
-It means you need to learn 속어 (so-geo) — slang.
+Word on the street is, you wanna sound cool in Korean.
+That means you’ve gotta talk to native speakers like you’re one of them using 속어 (so-geo) — slang.

 The 20 Korean slang terms in this post represent a healthy cross-section of the informal linguistic expressions that have entered mainstream society.
+Find out each term’s English meaning and usage below.

 1. 대박 (dae-bak) — Awesome